 The snowball method works great if you buy below market value

 The biggest reason I am paying off a mortgage so quickly is because I bought my properties under market value and they have great cash flow.
 The second reason is that I use the snowball effect to pay off one mortgage at a time.
 Once a mortgage is paid off, I will bring in more cash flow because I have one less mortgage payment.
 That extra cash flow is applied to the next mortgage and it is paid off even faster.
 Once I have purchased enough properties, I will be paying off one property a year, then two and so on.

-Why not invest extra cash flow into buying more properties?
+Why not invest extra cash flow and the snowball method into buying more properties?